-First – Check this link to BBKA (British Beekeepers Association) http://www.bbka.org.uk/help/do_you_have_a_swarm.php and see what kind of bees they are.
+First – For bee indentification check this link to BBKA (British Beekeepers Association) http://www.bbka.org.uk/help/do_you_have_a_swarm.php and see what kind of bees they are.
 They may not be honey bees.

-Second – If they are honey bees then click the link at the bottom of the BBKA page where you can type in your postcode and find a nearby volunteer beekeeper to collect the swarm.
-Please remember that the beekeeper is an unpaid volunteer, and though we do not charge, it is polite to offer to pay for their petrol.
+Second – If they are honey bees then click this link https://er2.membershipservices.org.uk/public/swarmmap_iframe.php where you can type in your postcode and find a nearby beekeeper olunteer to collect the swarm.
+Please remember that the beekeeper is an unpaid volunteer, and can not sell the beesand though we do not charge, it is polite to offer to pay for their petrol.

 As it says on the BBKA website, if they are not honeybees then, sadly, we honey beekeepers don’t remove them.

-Third If you have wasps or hornets you may have to contact a pest control company.
+Third If you have wasps or hornets check here to learn more http://www.bwars.com